chris2172/Sonoff-TX-Ultimate-T5-Switch/README.md

 # Working with code
 Please make sure the 2 files touch_panel.hpp & touch_panel.cpp are in the config/esphome directory of home assistant so they upload with the yaml config

-Each led is addresable individualy or as a group id 0 to 27
-light:

-platform: neopixelbus

-type: GRB

-variant: WS2812

-pin: GPIO13

  Haptic Feedback GPIO21: